hanhanwu/Hanhan_Break_the_Limits/Bank_Fantasy/Golden_Bridge/ReadMe.md

 ## Prototype
 * [Click Me ❣][1]
-* Benefits
+* Benefits 💝💝
+  * Helps small or medium business more, the bridge might also strength the community bonds
-  * It also encourages online contactless payment
+  * It helps promoting online contactless payment
+  * Doesn't use individual user's identity data, proivacy with intelligence

 ## Implementation
 ### Data Preprocessing